 Living with DVT/Blood Clots

-While PE can be life-threatening, patients commonly survive the initial event and need to learn how to live with the risk of recurrence.
-Anticoagulation (blood thinners) remains the mainstay of therapy, and may be needed for as little as three months, but can be lifelong treatment.
+While a pulmonary embolism can be life-threatening, most patients survive DVT and need to learn how to live with the risk of recurrence.
+Your healthcare provider will probably prescribe anticoagulants, or blood thinners, which may be needed for as little as three months but can be lifelong treatment.
 The length of treatment depends on the underlying cause.
 Appropriate caution must be taken due to the bleeding risk when on anticoagulants.
-Regular follow up should occur with the patient’s physician.
-During this time, depending on the type of treatment you receive, regular blood tests may be required.

 Your physician may complete a "hypercoagulability" evaluation on you at some point after your diagnosis.
-This could include a number of blood tests looking for a genetic cause.
-However, this can depend on the cause of your blood clot, especially if there is not an obvious cause (such as surgery, prolonged travel, etc.) There is currently no good way to assess the risk of having another DVT.
+This could include a number of blood tests looking for a genetic cause of your DVT.
+If there is no identifiable risk factor, your physician may recommend additional tests to search for other health conditions.

 In the rare circumstances in which blood thinners cannot be used or do not seem to be working, your physician may suggest an inferior vena cava (IVC) filter.
 The filter is surgically inserted inside a large vein called the vena cava.
 The filter catches blood clots from the legs before they travel to the lungs, which prevents pulmonary embolism.
 However, the filter doesn't stop new blood clots from forming.
 If your physician suggests this as an appropriate device for you, be sure to have an in-depth discussion to fully understand the risks and benefits.